-Freshwater Impact - Disturbance/loss of aquatic vegetation and habitat.
-Alternative 1 Alternative 2 Alternative 3: NO - GO Extent and duration of impact: Regional; Medium Term Local; Medium Term -N/A Probability of occurrence: Definite Definite -N/A Degree to which the impact can be reversed: Partly Reversible Partly Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Significant loss of resource Significant loss of resource -N/A Cumulative impact prior to mitigation: High High -N/A Significance rating of impact prior to mitigation High Medium -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: Bridges over wetland habitat must span the entire width of the freshwater habitat and channel wherever possible.
-It is recommended that the number of support piers to be located within the riparian zone (wetted zone and supported habitat) be limited in number as far as possible.
-The extent of infilling within the freshwater habitat must be minimised as far as possible.
-This is in alignment with a single span design instead of box culverts. -N/A
+Freshwater Impact - Water Pollution Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: During construction there are a number of potential pollution inputs into the aquatic systems (such as hydrocarbons and raw cement).
+These pollutants alter the water quality parameters such as turbidity, nutrient levels, chemical oxygen demand and pH.
+No Impact.
+Nature of impact: Negative Negative No Impact Extent and duration of impact: Regional; Short Term Regional; Short Term -N/A Probability of occurrence: Highly Likely Probable -N/A Degree to which the impact can be reversed: Partly Reversible Partly Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: No loss of resource No loss of resource -N/A Cumulative impact prior to mitigation: High Medium -N/A Significance rating of impact prior to mitigation High Medium -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: inspection per week, for the duration of the monthly ECO monitoring audit report, audit developer with the conditions of the Envir EMP.
+It is recommended that baseline water cer (ECO) must undertake at least one site ne construction phase, and to produce a short liting on the compliance of the property conmental Authorisation and the approved er quality measurements are undertaken. promoted; alternatively, this water will need -N/A